mdang/ga-lessons/events-and-event-handling/LESSON.md

 Step 4: Get the values of the inputs and display them on the page.

+BONUS: Add a "select" element with options for "Mr, Mrs, Ms" and display the selection on the page.

 #### Custom Events
 Triggering custom events and why you would want to.
 Custom events are not tied to the DOM and can be triggered by you at anytime during script execution.